Islamgarh, Pakistan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and D. Be careful to get the correct kind.
-The majority of adapters for sale now are simply plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and D. Make sure to find the right type.
+A lot of adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most places.

 A portable power bank, like this one